spatialmodel/inmap/docs/cmd/inmap_run_steady.md

                                                             LogFile is the path to the desired logfile location.
 It can include environment variables.
 If LogFile is left blank, the logfile will be saved in the same location as the OutputFile.
+      --OutputAllLayers
+                                                            If OutputAllLayers is true, output data for all model layers.
+If false, only output the lowest layer.
+      --OutputFile string
+                                                            OutputFile is the path to the desired output shapefile location.
+It can include environment variables. (default "inmap_output.shp")
+      --OutputVariables string
+                                                            OutputVariables specifies which model variables should be included in the output file.
+It can include environment variables. (default "{\"TotalPM25\":\"PrimaryPM25 + pNH4 + pSO4 + pNO3 + SOA\",\"TotalPopD\":\"(exp(log(1.078)/10 * TotalPM25) - 1) * TotalPop * AllCause / 100000\"}\n")
       --VarGrid.CensusFile string
                                                             VarGrid.CensusFile is the path to the shapefile holding population information. (default "${INMAP_ROOT_DIR}/cmd/inmap/testdata/testPopulation.shp")
       --VarGrid.CensusPopColumns strings